Rampton and Woodbeck: Rampton

 This is the historic village in the area.
 It is located in the middle of the parish.
-Some amenities are available in the village, such as a church, public house and a muliti-functional general store and post office.
+Some amenities are available in the village, such as a church, public house and a multi-functional general store and post office.

 Although the secure hospital is named after the village, it is over 1.5 miles away in Woodbeck.

 Woodbeck

 The village is largely taken up by the Rampton Hospital grounds, and ex-staff housing.
 There are some farm houses and cottages on the fringes of the location but there is very little by way of public facilities.

 Landscape

 Predominantly, many of the parish residents are clustered around the villages.
 Outside of these is a scattering of farms, farmhouses and cottages amongst a wider rural setting.
 Very little wooded areas exist.
-The Cottam Power Station core buildings and structures are not in the parish, these are however visible from the villages, and its adjacent substation array, coal stockpile and some of the cooling towers are within the boundary.
+The former Cottam Power Station core buildings and structures are not in the parish, these are however visible from the villages, its adjacent substation array and remnants of its coal stockpile and cooling towers are within the boundary.
 Torksey Viaduct spanning the River Trent is located in the far right corner of the area, and has been converted into a footpath to Torksey.